MasonDarcy/ShellChat/README.md

 * load: Loads a channel module.
 Must be subscribed to a channel to use.
 Current module types that can be loaded are: CODE (case sensitive).
 	* moduleType: type of the module to load.

+* run: runs the code in the code editor.

+* close: Publically closes the currently loaded channel module.

+* leave : Unsubscribes from the current channel.

+* add: Sends a request to another agent to the be friends.
+	* agentName: name of the friend to add.

+* accept: Accepts a freind request from an agent.
+	* agentName: name of the agent to accept as a friend.

+* reject: Rejects a friend request from an agent.
+	* agentName: name of the agent to reject.

+* request: Lists your pending friend requests.

+* m: Direct message a friend.
+	* agentName: target friend.
+	* message: the message to send.

+* friends: Lists your friends and their current status (online, offline).